HaikuTeam/docs/faqs.md

 #### HOW MUCH WILL HAIKU COST?

 While we're in public beta Haiku is 100% free to use.
-In future, we'll charge for premium features however Haiku will always have a free tier or trial in some capacity.
+For more information, please [contact us](mailto:contact@haiku.ai).

 <br>